IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/filtering.md

 # {Platform} {ComponentTitle} Filtering

-The {Platform} `{ComponentTitle}` component provides three different filtering types - Quick filtering, [Excel Style Filtering](excel-style-filtering.md) and [Advanced Filtering](advanced-filtering.md) which enable you to display only the records that meet specified criteria.
-The `{ComponentTitle}` component in {Platform} provides filtering capabilities and extensive filtering API through the data container to which the `{ComponentTitle}` is bound.
+The {Platform} `{ComponentName}` component provides three different filtering types - Quick filtering, [Excel Style Filtering](excel-style-filtering.md) and [Advanced Filtering](advanced-filtering.md) which enable you to display only the records that meet specified criteria.
+The `{ComponentName}` component in {Platform} provides filtering capabilities and extensive filtering API through the data container to which the `{ComponentName}` is bound.

 ## {Platform} {ComponentTitle} Filtering Example

-The sample below demonstrates `{ComponentTitle}`'s **Quick filtering** user experience.
+The sample below demonstrates `{ComponentName}`'s **Quick filtering** user experience.

 <code-view style="height:500px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"